 Early morning and evening outings are the best times for Montana wildlife viewing and birding, and the more you explore the more you are likely to see.
-Take advantage of the benches, docks and adirondack chairs strategically placed along Rock Creek, near the stocked ponds or the Granite Lodge.
-Photographers and wildlife enthusiasts can go a step further by booking guided hikes or wildlife Jeep tours in the Rod & Gun Club to take advantage of seasonal migration patterns and other local expertise.
+Take advantage of the benches, docks and Adirondack chairs strategically placed along Rock Creek, near the stocked ponds or the Granite Lodge.
+Photographers and wildlife enthusiasts can go a step further by booking guided hikes in the Rod & Gun Club to take advantage of seasonal migration patterns and other local expertise.

 Twice-daily on-ranch adventures are included in your stay

 Best in early morning and evening

 Delve deeper with our master naturalist and photography classes